openssbd/python-bdml/README.md

 # python-bdml
 Python codes for finding contours and saving them in BDML/BD5 file.
+It can be used with Galaxy Workflow

 ## tiff2bd5.py
 ### Synopsis